 This isn’t just a system for your job.
 It’s for your whole life.

 The Natural Planning Method is something you’ve been doing your whole life without realizing it.
 Recently, I’ve been learning to consciously apply it to everything I do — and it’s been a huge relief.
 In a word, it’s given me a trusted process for dealing with just about anything I need or want to do.
 Now, instead of dozens of projects flying into my brain at random to tug my attention away from what I’m doing, I can focus on the present, because I know that everything on my to-do list is set to be taken care of.
 This isn’t anything quasi-mystical, and I’m not going to ask you to buy anything.
-The steps

 When I hear the words “productivity guru,” I picture a bald, fit, bespectacled man with a goatee and a flashy suit giving a jargon-heavy presentation to a group of executives (who are pretending to understand what he’s saying) on the subject of how to cram 100 hours of work into a mere 50-hour work week — and, more importantly, how to get their employees to do the same.
 His constant calendar-checking, emailing, and texting do nothing to interrupt his flow of sophisticated corp-speak.